 The official media announcement outlines how the presentation is loaded with bold new disability research essentially relevant to our lives:

-DISABILITY IN COMICS!
 Explore the history of characters with disabilities in cartoons and comics spanning 1,000 years!
-Iron Man, Daredevil, Hulk, Popeye, and Civil War Veterans.
+Iron Man, Daredevil, Hulk, Popeye, Civil War Veterans, and ancient kings.
 What do they all have in common?
 They all are extraordinary characters with disabilities featured in amazing stories that we love to read about.
 What do 1 in 5 Americans have in common?
 Disability.
 Come to this inspiring presentation celebrating the remarkable history of characters with disabilities in comics.

 This ground-breaking research invigorates those in the fields of disability studies, healthcare, comics history, as well as those in the general public.
 Rethink the entire history of comics.
 Based on portions of an award-winning book, The Back Pain Avenger, attend a slideshow that exposes myths and stereotypes about comics characters with disabilities throughout the ages.
 Discover the intricate connection between comics and disability, where universal truths surrounding disabilities will be revealed in all their cartoon glory.This Disability in Comics presentation turned out to be a lively educational and inspiring event.
 My wife, Denise, and I did the presentation together.
 As we rolled through comics history, I covered the cartoons featuring disability and then she gave additional facts and statistics about each disability covered.
 70 people attended including at least 5 people with apparent disabilities and two that were known to be persons with mental illness.
 The slideshow and talk definitely put fresh material in front of a new audience.
 Of the 70 attendees, I knew only 10 of them personally; the additional 60 were complete strangers.
 Most attendees appeared to be mainstream comics fans interested in understanding more about disability matters.